Azure-Samples/azure-video-indexer-samples/VideoSearchWithAutoMLVision/README.md

 Once created, go to the [Azure Video Analyzer for Media developer portal](https://api-portal.videoindexer.ai/).

-Sign in using the same AAD account, and go to "Profile" in the nAVAMgation bar.
+Sign in using the same AAD account, and go to "Profile" in the navigation bar.

 Show and copy the Primary Key of your Product Authorization Subscription to your clipboard - this is your `VI_API_KEY`.

 This key will be used by our logic app to authorize its connections to your Azure Video Analyzer for Media account.
-With the key in your clipboard, nAVAMgate to your deployment resource group and click on the API Connection resource `videoindexer-v2`.
+With the key in your clipboard, navigate to your deployment resource group and click on the API Connection resource `videoindexer-v2`.
 In the sidebar on the left of the overview window, click on "Edit API connection".

 Leave the display name the same, but paste your API key from the developer portal in the "API Key" field.